getfem/getfem/doc/sphinx/source/userdoc/bfem.rst

   void mesh_fem::set_auto_add(pfem pf);

-which defines the default finite element method which will be automatically added on new elements of the mesh (this is very usefull, for instance, when a refinement of the mesh is performed).
+which defines the default finite element method which will be automatically added on new elements of the mesh (this is very useful, for instance, when a refinement of the mesh is performed).

 Descriptors for finite element methods and integration methods are available